Fifth body found in Norway mudslide, five still missing

 The search teams were also digging channels in the ground to evacuate casualties.

-Quick clay is found in Norway and Sweden and notorious for collapsing after turning to fluid when overstressed.
+Quick clay is a sort of clay found in Norway and Sweden that can collapse and turn to fluid when overstressed.

 Prime Minister Erna Solberg described it as one of the biggest landslides the country had ever experienced.